 Starring Tasks

 Star tasks that need immediate attention.
-Starred tasks receive more aggressive reminders to ensure you never miss what matters most.
+Starred tasks receive a faster reminder cadence than unstarred tasks.

 What is Starring?